 And finally, can you do me a favor?
-If you've found this book to be helpful, could you please leave a quick and honest review on Amazon?
-And please tell others who might benefit, too.
+If you've found this book to be helpful, please tell others who might benefit, too.
 Debt ruins a lot of lives, and I know this little book can make a difference if people read it and follow the process I've outlined.